FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

     # It's recommended to include your reverse proxy's IP here.
     - "172.16.238.0/24"
     - "fd00:dead:beef::/64"
-    # Also your homes local network
+    # Also your home's local network
     - "192.168.1.0/24"
   excluded_paths:
     # Request paths that start with any of these values will bypass